Iran, US lock horns over sanctions relief, nuclear curbs in Vienna talks

 Asked to comment on this question, a Western diplomat said: "We are looking for ways to overcome our differences with Iran about verification process".

-(Reporting by Parisa Hafezi in Dubai, John Irish in Paris and Arshad Mohammed in Washington Writing by Parisa Hafezi, Editing by William Maclean)
+(Reporting by Parisa Hafezi in Dubai, John Irish in Paris, Arshad Mohammed in Saint Paul, Minn. and Simon Lewis in Washington Writing by Parisa Hafezi; Editing by William Maclean and Grant McCool)

 ((parisa.hafezi@thomsonreuters.com; +971 56 216 8363; Reuters Messaging: parisa.hafezi@thomsonreuters.com; Twitter: @PHREUTERS))